 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

 mRNA-1644 is under development for the prevention of HIV.
 The therapeutic candidate constitutes a protein nanoparticle which acts by targeting B cells.
 It is administered through intramuscular route.
 It is developed based on mRNA vaccine platform.

-Moderna operates as a developer of messenger RNA therapeutics.
+Moderna is a biotechnology company that focuses on the development of messenger RNA therapeutics and vaccines.
 The company develops and discovers drugs that produce proteins or antibodies inside patient cells.
 Its pipeline includes various drug modalities such as prophylactic vaccines, therapeutic vaccines, intratumoral immuno-oncology, localized therapeutics, and liver intracellular.
 Moderna through its mRNA therapeutics platform develops and produces human proteins, antibodies, and novel proteins, which help in preventing, treating, and curing diseases.
 It also develops therapeutics in the areas of infectious disease, rare liver disease, immuno-oncology, and cardiovascular disease.
 Moderna Therapeutics is headquartered in Cambridge, Massachusetts, the US.

 For a complete picture of MRNA-1644’s drug-specific PTSR and LoA scores, buy the report here.